susam/cfrs/README.md

 The `[` command marks the beginning of a repeatable block.
 It does not change the properties of the turtle.
 This is a control flow command that only introduces a new repeatable block without producing any visual side effects.
+Execution of the remaining code that comes after `[` continues as usual.

 ### ]

-The `]` command marks the end of the current repeatable block and repeats that block exactly once.
+The `]` command marks the end of a repeatable block.
+When the evaluator reads `]`, it jumps back to the beginning of the current repeatable block, repeats it once more, and exits the block.
 As a result, when the code evaluator enters a block marked with `[`, the block is executed twice before the evaluator leaves the end of the block marked with `]`.

 Loops